 California raisins are an all-natural, dried-by-the-sun fruit you can feel good about serving your kids or yourself as part of a healthy pick-me-up-when-I need-it-most snack.
 Their sweetness is all raisins – not a drop of added sugar, and absolutely none needed.
 Ever.
 Feel free to check the nutrition label if you don’t quite believe me.
 You’ll also notice that raisins provide a healthy dose of fiber, potassium, and iron, and they're completely fat-free.

 While snacking is perfectly acceptable for kids, I know lots of adults who think it’s a no-no. Actually, let me put on my dietitian coat for a moment and set the record straight.
 Adding a healthy snack in the afternoon will actually help you to eat less later in the day.
 Yup, it’s true.
 Research suggests that it works for kids, and I’m willing to bet that the same is true for the rest of us too.

 Especially when you pair sweet raisins with a touch of cinnamon, to make raisin butter, and serve it on top of whole grain bread with a dollop of nut butter or luscious ricotta cheese.

 This recipe couldn’t be any easier, and it makes enough to keep the kids satisfied for several afternoon snacking sessions.
 Or bring a jar to work to share at snack time.
 And don’t forget your blankey 😉

-For more information about the healthy benefits of raisins, or for more recipes and inspiration, check out the California Raisins website.
+For more information about the health benefits of raisins or for more recipes and inspiration, check out the California Raisins website.